10 Reasons Emotional Abuse Is Traumatizing

 7. Emotional abuse can cause long-term damage, such as PTSD.

-If you found the courage to leave, you may have believed you were fine, but not realized you have symptoms of post-traumatic stress disorder and other problems that continue after the abuse.
+If you found the courage to leave, you may have believed you were fine, but not realized you have symptoms of post-traumatic stress disorder and other problems and trauma from the abuse.

 8. Emotional abuse affects your health, including mood and stress disorders.